-Acquired neonatal infections may be bacterial, viral or fungal with characteristic patterns of brain injury from direct infection or indirect injury due to vasculitis, thrombosis or obstructive ventricular dilation.
+Acquired neonatal infections may be bacterial, viral or fungal, with characteristic patterns of brain injury from direct infection or indirect injury due to vasculitis, thrombosis or obstructive ventricular dilation.
 The most common neonatal bacterial CNS infection is Group B streptococcus.
-Neonatal infection may be early with an incidence of 0.57/1000 live births or have late onset with an incidence 0.27/1000 live births, in the UK and Ireland.
-The incidence of meningitis is higher with later onset disease with significant mortality of around 8% and neurological morbidity in 40% of infants.
+Neonatal infection may be early, with an incidence of 0.57/1000 live births or have late onset with an incidence 0.27/1000 live births, in the UK and Ireland.
+The incidence of meningitis is higher with late onset disease and carries a significant around an 8% risk of mortality and a 40% risk of morbidity.
 Other bacteria that are associated with neonatal CNS invasion and subsequent neurological sequelae include gram negative bacteria, E. Coli, Klebsiella, Pseudomonas and Citrobacter species.

-The most common viral infections presenting with neurological injury in the neonate are herpes simplex virus and the enteroviruses e.g echovirus and parechovirus.
-Once again MRI findings may be characteristic with several reports in the literature 27.
+The most common viral infections presenting with neurological injury in neonates are herpes simplex virus and the enteroviruses, e.g. echovirus and parechovirus.
+Once again MRI findings may be characteristic with several reports in the literature 28.

-Neonatal fungal infections are more common in the preterm population, particularly in neonates with necrotising enterocolitis, following abdominal surgery, prolonged ventilation, or prolonged or repeated antibiotic therapy, or with candida colonisation.
-Typical candida micro abscesses may not be detectable with CrUS and MRI is recommended if there is suspicion of CNS disease.
+Neonatal fungal infections are more common in the preterm population, particularly in neonates with necrotising enterocolitis, following abdominal surgery, prolonged ventilation, prolonged or repeated antibiotic therapy, or with candida colonisation.
+Typical candida micro abscesses may not be detectable with CrUS, and MRI is recommended if there is suspicion of CNS disease.